Mercedes-Benz CLK-Class (C209): Special models

-CLK DTM AMG (2004-2006)
+CLK DTM AMG (2004–2006)

-It was a limited edition high-performance version of the CLK, to celebrate the racing version of the CLK winning the 2003 German Touring Car Championship (DTM) season.
+The CLK DTM AMG is a limited edition high-performance version of the CLK, built to celebrate the racing version of the CLK winning the 2003 German Touring Car Championship (DTM) season.
 Only 100 coupés and 80 convertibles were built for the European market only, with the coupé version produced for the 2004 model year, and the convertible version made for the 2006 model year.
-The road version, on the other hand, was a supercharged 5439 cc SOHC 3 valves per cylinder V8 engine rated at 428 kW at 7000 rpm and 800 Nm at 3500 rpm of torque, channeled through a Mercedes-Benz 5G-Tronic transmission to the rear wheels, capable of a top speed of 322 km/h.
+The road version features a supercharged 5439 cc SOHC 3 valves per cylinder V8 engine rated at 428 kW at 7000 rpm and 800 Nm at 3500 rpm of torque, with power sent through a 5G-Tronic automatic transmission to the rear wheels, capable of a top speed of 322 km/h.
 Weighing 1,742 kg, the CLK DTM AMG goes from 0-100 km/h in 3.9 seconds.